Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market analysis and research for various clients

-- Have developed strong skills developed in Excel and PowerPoint
+- The skills acquired are strong with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Developed strong teamwork and communication skills
+- Created strong teamwork and communication abilities

 Skills: